 The Wilson Pro Staff 97 and Yonex VCORE Pro 97H 330 are control focused rackets that are very popular with intermediate to advanced tennis players who want a tennis racket that gives them tons of control and feel on their shots.

-In 2021, Yonex launched the VCORE Pro 97H 330 to replace the previous Yonex VCORE Pro 97 330 model rackets.
+In 2021, Yonex launched the VCORE Pro 97H 330 to replace the previous VCORE Pro 97 330 model rackets.

-The 97H 330 has a slightly heavier swing weight, lower stiffness rating and a thinner beam when compared with the older 97 330 models which means that the VCORE Pro 97H 330 has more control and is more arm friendly.
+The 97H 330 has a slightly heavier swing weight, lower stiffness rating, and a thinner beam when compared with the older 97 330 models which means that the VCORE Pro 97H 330 has more control and is more arm friendly.

-The Wilson Pro Staff 97 Autograph is more suited to recreational players than Federer’s previous racket (Wilson Six One 90) but the RF97 still is not the easiest tennis racket to play with as it is still too heavy for the vast majority of recreational tennis players.
+The Pro Staff 97 Autograph is more suited to recreational players than Federer’s previous racket (Wilson Six One 90) but the RF97 still is not the easiest tennis racket to play with as it is still too heavy for the vast majority of recreational tennis players.

-Comparison of the Wilson Pro Staff 97 vs Yonex VCORE Pro 97H 330
+Pro Staff 97 vs VCORE Pro 97H 330 Comparison

-For this comparison, we will be looking at the 2021 versions of both the Wilson Pro Staff 97 and the Yonex VCORE Pro 97H 330.
+For this comparison, I will be looking at V13 of the Wilson Pro Staff 97 (or “PS97”) and the 2021 version of the Yonex VCORE Pro 97H 330 (or 97H”).

-One of the biggest differences between the two rackets is the weight, with the Yonex VCORE Pro 97H 330 having a strung weight that is 17g heavier than the Wilson Pro Staff 97 and a swing weight that is 16g heavier.
+One of the biggest differences between the two rackets is the weight, with the 97H having a strung weight that is 17g heavier than the PS97 and a swing weight that is 16g heavier.